lucavallin/syn/README.md

 - Creates service account keys and copies them to the Raspberry Pi
 - Further information on the service account and IAM roles can be found in `iam.tf` and `storage.tf`

-On the first run, the contents of `backend.tf` need to be commented out since the state bucket does not exist yet.
-Also, the Google Cloud project needs to be created before everything else.
-Therefore, during the first run, this should be the command to run:
+The contents of `backend.tf` need to be commented out until the state bucket is created.
+Also, the Google Cloud project needs to be setup before everything else.
+Therefore, during the first run, this is the command to run:

 ```shell
 terraform plan -target=module.project -out=syn.plan
 terraform apply syn.plan
 ```

-Notice: new resources have been added over time.
-Some of them might need to depend on other ones, but the issue didn't come up because of the way I worked.
+Notice: the Google Cloud Functions source code in Google Cloud Source Repository must be present before deploying a function.

 ### Functions
 Terraform creates a new repository on Google Cloud Source Repositories where to host the Google Cloud Functions.
 Afterwards: